What Germany's 2025 coalition agreement says on climate and energy

-The conservative CDU/CSU alliance and the Social Democrats have presented their coalition agreement, clearing one of the last major hurdles to forming Germany's next government.
-The document outlines the parties' policy plans for the next four years.
+The conservative CDU/CSU alliance and the Social Democrats want to form Germany's next government.
+The parties' coalition agreement shows that the next government aims to continue the country's landmark energy transition without major adjustments and stick to existing climate targets.
+The document outlines the parties' policy plans for the next four years and has yet to be accepted by all parties, and signed.
 This factsheet breaks down what it says on climate and energy.
+[UPDATES to include more details.]

 The parties agreed to stick to Germany's 2045 target to become climate neutral, to reduce energy prices to increase competitiveness and ramp up investments in the country's ailing infrastructure.